tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/stata.md

 ### Mac users

-For you to be able to use Stata from the command line, you have to add Stata to your bash file.
+For you to be able to use Stata from the command line, you have to add Stata to your environmental variables.
 A tutorial follows.

 {{% warning %}}
 **Making Stata available via the PATH settings on Mac.**

-- Open `Terminal`.
+- open Terminal
-- Type `echo "export PATH=$PATH: Your Stata Path" >> ~/.bash_profile`.
-For example,
-`export PATH=$PATH: /Applications/Stata/StataMP.app/Contents/MacOS/  >> ~/.bash_profile`
+- type `vi ~/.bash_profile`
+- add Stata to the environmental varibles
+		- type `i` to input mode of vim
+		- add `export STATA_BIN=/Applications/Stata/StataMP.app/Contents/MacOS/stataMP`.
+You may need to replace stataMP to stataSE or so, which depends on which Stata you install on Mac.
+		- press `esc` and type `:w` to save the change
+		- close the ternimal and reopen one terminal.
+Then type `source ~/.bash_profile` to bring the new .bash_profile into effect.
+- type `$STATA_BIN -v` to check availability.
+Remember to type the `$` before `STATA_BIN`.
 {{% /warning %}}

 <!--- Linux users not available yet